-Hendrickx Belgian Bakery (100 E. Walton – The Gold Goast – This is the only Belgian bakery in Chicago and it is also on my list of Chicago’s Hidden Eats.
+Hendrickx Belgian Bakery (100 E. Walton – The Gold Goast – This is the only Belgian bakery in Chicago, and it is also on my list of Chicago’s Hidden Eats.
 It is often overlooked near the Magnificent Mile and Bloomingdales (across the street).
 Drop by for some java, an insanely good chocolate croissant or some light lunch.
-It’s a great place to hide from the world. – 4 blocks north and 3 blocks east of the Chicago ‘L’ stop, along the CTA Red Line.
+It’s a great place to hide from the world. – Four blocks north and three blocks east of the Chicago ‘L’ stop, along the CTA Red Line.

-Osmium Coffee Bar – (1117 W. Belmont – Lincoln Park) This place is really set up like a bar but with coffee!
+Osmium Coffee Bar – (1117 W. Belmont – Lincoln Park) This place is set up like a bar but with coffee!
 In the warmer months take your caffeine obsession onto the outside patio.
-Interesting Dark Matter coffee creations are king here like the “Wake and Bake” made with maple syrup, sage and black pepper.
+Impressive Dark Matter coffee creations are king here like the “Wake and Bake” made with maple syrup, sage, and black pepper.
 Or, try the “Gingersnap Trainwreck.” – 2 1/2 blocks west of the Belmont ‘L’ stop (Purple and Brown Lines stop here, too).

-Cafe Press – (800 S. Clark) – South Loop – This cute little spot is off the beaten path and it opens early.
-It’s quiet, cozy and the perfect spot to get some work done. – 2 blocks south and 2 blocks west of the Harrison ‘L’ stop
+Cafe Press – (800 S. Clark) – South Loop – This cute little spot is off the beaten path, and it opens early.
+It’s quiet, cozy and the perfect place to get some work done. – Two blocks south and two blocks west of the Harrison ‘L’ stop

 CTA Green Line:

 La Colombe – (955 West Randolph St.) – West Loop – This location of the Philadelphia-based coffee-roasters is located on the bustling corner of Morgan and Randolph Streets, along “Restaurant Row.”
-La Colombe is my favorite coffee roast and this outpost is a bright and cool spot to grab a cup of the brew, while catching up with friends, or people-watching. – 1 block south of the Morgan ‘L’ stop.
+La Colombe is my favorite coffee roast, and this outpost is a bright and cool spot to grab a cup of the brew while catching up with friends, or people-watching. – One block south of the Morgan ‘L’ stop.

 Little Goat Bakery – (820 West Randolph St.) – West Loop – “Top Chef” winner, Stephanie Izard, added this bakery/coffee bar to her “goat” empire: Girl & the Goat, Little Goat Diner and Duck, Duck, Goat).
-It is open very early at 6am (7am on weekends) and it’s a great spot to get Stumptown coffee (Portland, Oregon), oatmeal, full breakfast and decadent baked goods. – 3 blocks east and 1 block south of the Morgan ‘L’ stop.
+It is open very early at 6 am (7 am on weekends), and it’s a great spot to get Stumptown coffee (Portland, Oregon), oatmeal, full breakfast and decadent baked goods. – Three blocks east and one block south of the Morgan ‘L’ stop.

-Jupiter Outpost (1139 W. Fulton Market) – This is a funky little spot with rustic spot with local artwork and light fare in the industrial section of the the West Loop.
-They feature Caffe Umbria coffee – 1 block north and 3 blocks west of the Morgan ‘L’ stop, along the CTA Green and Pink Lines.
+Jupiter Outpost (1139 W. Fulton Market) – This is a funky, little, rustic spot with local artwork and light fare in the industrial section of the West Loop.
+They feature Caffe Umbria coffee – 1 block north and three blocks west of the Morgan ‘L’ stop, along the CTA Green and Pink Lines.

 The Market by Foxtrot (1019 W. Lake St.) – This quirky, gourmet grocery store is an odd little spot in the West Loop.
-The coffeebar is located in the center of the space and there is a communal table with an adjacent cozy living room where you can enjoy your caffeine in comfy style. – 1 block west of the Morgan ‘L’ stop, along the Green and Pink Lines.
+The coffee bar is located in the center of the space, and there is a communal table with an adjacent cozy living room where you can enjoy your caffeine in comfy style. – One block west of the Morgan ‘L’ stop, along the Green and Pink Lines.

 Sawada – (112 N. Green St.) – West Loop – This huge loft with a farmhouse feel is a funky addition to Chicago’s trendy West Loop neighborhood.
-The coffee is strong and creative – 1 block south and 3 blocks east of the Morgan ‘L’ stop (Pink Line stops here, too)
+The coffee is robust and creative – 1 block south and three blocks east of the Morgan ‘L’ stop (Pink Line stops here, too)

 CTA Orange Line:

 Bridgeport Coffeehouse – (3101 S. Morgan St.) – Bridgeport – A favorite coffee roaster in Chicago.
 They sell their bag of beans all over this city.
 This headquarter café has bright, cozy seating in the front and back of the house.
 They are serving up fairly traded coffee and light fare.
 I get a lot of work done in the back room space.
-7 blocks south and 3 blocks east of Halsted ‘L’ stop.
-The #8 Halsted bus stops 3 blocks east.
+Seven blocks south and three blocks east of Halsted ‘L’ stop.
+The #8 Halsted bus stops three blocks east.

 Kristoffer’s Cafe & Bakery (1733 S. Halsted) – Pilsen – If you love tres leches cake with your coffee, this is the place for you!
 This family-run cafe is adored by residents who are “in-the-know” and Chef Rick Bayliss (Frontera, Topolobampo, Xoco, Leña Brava).
 The phenomenal tres leches cakes and slices served here are also sold to several Mexican restaurants in Chicago.
 Run!
 Don’t walk 🙂 – 6 1/2 blocks north of the Halsted ‘L’ stop, along the CTA Orange Line.
 The #8 Halsted and #62 buses stop out front.

-Little Branch Cafe (1251 S. Prairie Ave) – South Loop – This clandestine spot also made my list of Chicago’s Hidden Eats because it is located inside a high-rise condo, off of Michigan Avenue, near Museum Campus.
-It is one of the best places to enjoy massive amounts of coffee and a hot breakfast or lunch, while listening to a well-curated playlist of music.
-Another great thing about Little Branch is that is the best place to be on a cold and snowy day with views of the cute townhouses from the window. – 1 block south and 2 blocks east of the Roosevelt ‘L’ stop, along the CTA Orange, Green and Red Lines.
+Little Branch Cafe (1251 S. Prairie Ave) – South Loop – This secret spot also made my list of Chicago’s Hidden Eats because it is located inside a high-rise condo, off of Michigan Avenue, near Museum Campus.
+It is one of the best places to enjoy massive amounts of coffee and a hot breakfast or lunch while listening to a well-curated playlist of music.
+Another great thing about Little Branch is that is the best place to be on a cold and snowy day with views of the cute townhouses from the window. – One block south and two blocks east of the Roosevelt ‘L’ stop, along the CTA Orange, Green and Red Lines.

-Dollop (343 S. Dearborn) – Dollop has a few locations in Chicago but I really dig the cool vibe of this location in The Loop underneath the train tracks.
+Dollop (343 S. Dearborn) – Dollop has a few locations in Chicago, but I dig the relaxed vibe of this place in The Loop underneath the train tracks.
 They serve Metropolis coffee, lovely pastry and a light menu.
-It’s a bright, popular spot that opens at 6:30 am for you early risers! – At the Harold Washington Library ‘L’ stop, along the CTA Orange Line.
+It’s a bright, modern spot that opens at 6:30 am for you early risers! – At the Harold Washington Library ‘L’ stop, along the CTA Orange Line.

-Jackalope Coffee and Tea House – (755 W. 32nd St.) – Bridgeport – This delightful spot serves fun and potent coffee drinks as well as great pastries and sandwiches.
-It is a totally kitschy place to hang out.
-Nearby neighbor, Bridgport Bakery supplies some of the yummy sweets.
+Jackalope Coffee and Tea House – (755 W. 32nd St.) – Bridgeport – This charming spot serves fun and strong coffee drinks as well as great pastries and sandwiches.
+It is an entirely kitschy place to hang out.
+A nearby neighbor, Bridgeport Bakery supplies some of the yummy sweets.
 Artwork by local artists is available for purchase- 8 blocks south of the Halsted ‘L’ stop or take the #8 Halsted bus here

 In keeping with the spirit of Feeding Off The Rails, I encourage you to leave your car at home and take the CTA trains and buses to these “30 Coolest Chicago Coffee Spots.”
 Save on gas.
 Avoid traffic, road rage and parking.
 Reduce pollution.
 Don’t drink and drive!